 ACI frequently works with the USCG to review and assess the locations selected for the placement of infrastructure across and near waterways.
 Once a location is selected, ACI is often the firm chosen to complete the Cultural Resource Assessment Survey (CRAS) for the final location.
 The CRAS for the Fort Hamer Bridge was one such project, in which ACI initially evaluated the selected location for the bridge and then partnered with the USCG to address concerns raised during the tribal consultation process through the documentation of the history of Fort Hamer, and the Seminole Indian deportation during the Second Seminole War.

-We currently have a three-year contract with the U.S. Army Corps of Engineers, Little Rock District to conduct an archaeological survey of their managed lands in Arkansas and Missouri.
-ACI has fielded multiple crews at a time and they have covered over 3,300 acres and have excavated over 10,500 shovel tests to date.
-This work has resulted in the recording of 45 new archaeological sites, the updating of six previously recorded sites, and the discovery of numerous isolated finds.
+ACI recently completed a three-year contract with the U.S. Army Corps of Engineers, Little Rock District conducting an archaeological survey of their managed lands in Arkansas and Missouri.
+ACI fielded multiple crews at a time and they have covered over 6,000 acres and excavated almost 20,000 shovel tests.
+This work has resulted in the recording of 87 new archaeological sites, the updating of 18 previously recorded sites, and the discovery of numerous isolated finds.

 – B.R., Operations Project Manager, U.S. Army Corp of Engineers